MediaArea/RAWcooked/Doc/Case_study.md

 rawcooked --sublicense <your_chosen_name>
 rawcooked --sublicense-dur <integer for months allowed usage>
 ```
-So to create a sublicense I would use the ```--sublicense``` flag with a license name of choice, and follow that command with an integer.
-The integer would represent the month starting from '0' which would represent the remainder of this calendar month.
+So to create a sublicense I would use the ```--sublicense``` flag with a license name of choice, then use ```--sublicense-dur``` flag and supply an integer.
+The integer would represent the month starting from '0', which represents the remainder of this calendar month.
+To create a six month license including this month (assuming it's the first), you would supply '5'.

 ```
 rawcooked --sublicense sept_23456